ballerkobe808/invest/README - 1a FINDING PROPERTIES.md

 ![](lib/Turnkey-heat-map-8-16.jpg)

+### Business Cards

+Have Contact Info
+"If I close on a real estate transaction due to your referral I will send you a check for \$500."
+A realtor cannot pay a finders fee (but i can)
+Guys like delivery drivers, postman, etc are driving around all the time

 ## Leads

 1. Wholesale lists (Get on some good ones!)
 2. Investor friends, family, coworkers (Business Card)
 3. Realtor Agents
-4. Providers (Memphis Invest, Midsouth Homebuyers, Norada, REITrader)
+4. Turnkey Providers (Memphis Invest, Midsouth Homebuyers, Norada, REITrader)
-5. Craigslist, Zillow, MLS
+5. Craigslist, Zillow, MLS, ebay, trulia, redfin
-6. Foreclosures: Shadow inventory - inventory held by banks you dont know exists, local auctions
+6. Foreclosures: Shadow inventory - inventory held by banks you dont know exists,

-### Business Cards

-Have Contact Info
-"If I close on a real estate transaction due to your referral I will send you a check for $500."
-A realtor cannot pay a finders fee (but i can)
-Guys like delivery drivers, postman, etc are driving around all the time
+7. Foreclosures: Local Auctions
+8. Other online sites: repropfinder.com, Foreclosures.com, Auction.com, HUDHomestore, Fannie Mae Homepath.com
+9. Syndication crowd funding:

 ### Online Search

-- repropfinder.com - The RE Elevated software??

-- Honolulu Star advertiser Foreclosure section -

-- Foreclosures.com -

-- Auction.com -

 realtor.org
 realtrends